CMS

 CMS Special Enrollment Extension for Hurricane Victims

-Back in 2014 when the Affordable Care Act (ACA) went into full effect, individuals had six months to enroll.
-Then the following year, people only had three months; however, the government ended up extending the open enrollment deadline.
-That year they also assisted people during the tax season who didn’t know or understand why they […]
+In 2014, when the Affordable Care Act (ACA) went into full effect, individuals had six months to enroll.
+Then, the following year, people only had three months; however, the government ended up extending the open enrollment deadline.
+That year, they also assisted people during the tax season who didn’t know or understand why they were […]

-CMS Shortens the Open Enrollment Period for the 2018 Plan ...
+CMS Shortens OEP for The 2018 Insurance Plan Year

 1